kstenschke/doShell/README.md

-The Do-Shell executable is a compiler, can execute Do-Shell scripts and provides some built-in tools that can be run from the shell:
+The Do-Shell executable is a compiler, can execute Do-Shell scripts and provides some built-in tools that can be run from the shell.

 ### Transpile